indygreg/PyOxidizer/docs/rust_projects.rst

 `the official Cargo documentation <https://doc.rust-lang.org/cargo/reference/manifest.html>`_.
 The magic lines in this file to enable PyOxidizer are the following::

+   [package]
+   build = "build.rs"

    [dependencies]
    pyembed = ...

-These lines declare a dependency on the ``pyembed`` package, which holds all the smarts for embedding Python in a binary.
+These lines declare a dependency on the ``pyembed`` package, which holds the smarts for embedding Python in a binary.

+In addition, the ``build = "build.rs"`` tells runs a script that hooks up the output of the ``pyembed`` crate with this project.

 Next let's look at ``src/main.rs``.
 If you aren't familiar with Rust projects, the ``src/main.rs`` file is the default location for the source